Co-founder // Editor

 Starting from the age of 12 his fascination with photography as done nothing but fuel his ambition to create and explore all areas in the photographic world.
 Luke’s role at PhotoBite ranges from feature writing to testing equipment, with his natural teaching skills seeing him take his place as in-house presenter for camera hardware and accessories on the PhotoBite YouTube channel.

-Used to working as a solo shooter, Josh has become accustomed to working with ‘run & gun’ set ups and has become an expert in filmmaking equipment through his experience of working on hundreds of projects in varying capacities.
+Used to working as a solo shooter, Josh has become accustomed to working with ‘run & gun’ setups and has become an expert in filmmaking equipment through his experience of working on hundreds of projects in varying capacities and of various sizes.

-This experience, coupled with Josh’s curious mind and ability to deliver casual-yet-knowledgeable opinion, makes him the perfect for his role within PhotoBite.
+His experience, coupled with Josh’s curious mind and ability to deliver a casual-yet-knowledgeable opinion, makes him perfect for his role within Team PhotoBite.

 Rob has always been extremely technically inclined and has gained in-depth knowledge in computing and technology from his love of cutting edge and exciting tech, along with his many years of dismantling, modifying and repairing all kinds of computers, smartphones and old synthesisers.